 Yes, schools can use Browzly to connect the members in their school community and help them stay connected.
-Teachers can share lessons and quizzes and get automated assessment reports.
-They can create multiple choice question tests and help students read for pleasure whether they are at home or in class.
+Teachers can use resources on Browzly or create and share lessons and quizzes themselves and track their students’ understanding instantly.

-2. Innovative reading for pleasure tools for school members to post which books they've read, add text and video reviews, get personalized book recommendations based on age & Lexile text measures, take self-marking comprehension and reading practice quizzes, and swap books with each other.
-Students gain points for consistent reading, reviews and quizzes and see their class and world rank.
+2) Members get personalized book recommendations based on age & Lexile text measures, take self-marking comprehension and reading practice quizzes, and swap books with each other.

-3. Allows teachers to create, curate and share multimedia lessons and quizzes for their own school members.
+4) Allows teachers to also create, curate and share multimedia lessons and self-marking quizzes for their own school members.

-5. Every year in July & August, members can participate in an online reading challenge against all the participants on Browzly across the world and win coveted titles such as writer of the best text reviews, creator of best video review.
+6) Every year in July & August, members may participate in an online reading challenge and win coveted titles such as writer of the best text reviews, creator of best video review.
 The challenge is judged by noted members of the community such as head teachers and authors.

 2020 Browzly Reading Challenge is a part of the Children's University Activities Network and you can earn stamps every week to mark your Children’s University passport by participating in it.
 Each stamp verifies that you have participated in the 2020 Browzly Reading Challenge for that week which means reading 1 or more books in that week and then adding them to your Browzly account together with a text or video review.
 Once you complete this you can mark your passports and later also add this code to Children’s University Online, the digital platform.
 The stamp code for 2020 Browzly Reading Challenge is available in the FAQ section when you login on your Browzly account.
 To create an account please download the app from App Store or Google Play and Register as a new parent or teacher and then add your students.
 Browzly Children’s University activity code is set to 4 hours and each child can use this code maximum once a week until August 30th 2020